Dish Rug Tutorial

 Once it is all pressed get your towel.
 Your fabric will be bigger.
 Lay the right side up and place the towel on top and trim it even with your fabric.
 You have plenty of room to move it around.

-Pin all around your fabric and sew with a 1/2 inch seam.
-I was able to use a 80 needle on my 15-91 Singer but if your towel is real thick you might need a jeans needle which is a 130.
+I was able to use a Schmetz Universal 80/12 needle on my vintage 15-91 Singer but if your towel is really thick you might need a Schmetz Jeans Denim Sewing Machine needle size 90/14.

 Trim the corners.
 You are probably thinking I goofed……how can I turn it right side out….what we are going to do is use our seam ripper and open up a section in one of the strips.

 See the opening, now carefully turn your dish rug right side out.
 Try not to stretch your opening.
+You may want to go back and back-stitch the sides of the opening.
+Press your dish rug.

 Press and pin closed the opening.
 Now top-stitch and catch the opening in your stitching.